handejong/handejong.github.io/_posts/2020-11-28-art_of_neuroscience.markdown

 <br/>
 <br/>

-The nucleus accumbens is a major site of dopamine in the brain.
+The nucleus accumbens is a major site of dopamine release in the brain.
 We think that dopamine release in this nucleus plays an important role in reward processing and learning.
 In the picure bellow I again used pseudo-typed rabies virus to map neural pathways.
-In this case I mapped the connection from the the hippocampus (a brain region important for memorry and spacial awareness) and to the nucleus accumbens.
-The picture was published in [Interstellate, volume 1](https://pub.lucidpress.com/Interstellate_Volume1/#vZdpTQNXsg4T.)
+In this case I mapped the connection from the the hippocampus (a brain region important for memorry and spacial awareness) to the nucleus accumbens.
+The picture was published in [Interstellate, volume 1](https://pub.lucidpress.com/Interstellate_Volume1/#vZdpTQNXsg4T.).

 <center>
 <br/>